RobertTate/dashboard-maker/docs/store.md

 **An Owlbear Rodeo extension for keeping game content you need on hand.**

 Whether it's useful notes & reminders, initiative trackers, character sheets, or something else, Dashboard Maker is a place to put it.
+All content is saved in your browser.

 The more you put in Dashboard Maker, the less you have to leave Owlbear Rodeo.
 Why is this good?
 Because context switching during a game sucks.